ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-android/include-api-client.md

 parentId: "email-android"
 layout: "tutorial"
 time: 30
-weight: 6
+weight: 4
 ---

 #### Include API Client

-Before we can make any requests to create or sign-in any users, we must connect the WeDeploy Android API Client.
+Before we can make any requests to send an email, we must connect the WeDeploy API Client.

 To do this, go to `tutorial-email-android/app/tutorial-email-android/app/build.gradle` and include this line inside the dependencies function of this file: